Realms of Magic: Contents

 Realms of Magic is a supplement describing a magic system for the Basic game rules, with numerous demons, dimensions, magic items and spells, and 16 magical heroes and villains.

-Realms of Magic includes a pair of gamemaster's screen s, one of which doubles as the cover, while the other is double-sided with the game's Universal Table on one side, three books with a total of 96 pages between them, and artwork from Marvel throughout.
+Realms of Magic includes a pair of gamemaster's screens, one of which doubles as the cover, while the other is double-sided with the game's Universal Table on one side, three books with a total of 96 pages between them, and artwork from Marvel throughout.
 Book 1 shows what spells are available to characters, and explains how the spells are cast what effects they have.
 It also presents a new character generation system specifically for magic-using characters.
 Book 2 contains background information and details the magical realms of the Marvel Universe, as well as some of the powerful magical entities found there, and information on things such as cults and magic items.
 Book 3 details magic-using characters such as Doctor Strange and Baron Mordo and various magical creatures, and includes some characters whose game statistics have been altered using the new rules such as Doctor Doom and Magik.